munrocreations/own-it-quick/README.md

 The docker image has a data volume in the host file system and separate MariaDB and Redis containers.
 This configuration allows for HTTP connections by exposing port 8080.
 It also provides persistent storage by mounting the data and MySQL data directories on the host.

 #### Install ownCloud Locally ####
 To begin the installation, create a new project directory.
-Then, download docker-compose.yml from the [ownCloud Docker GitHub repository](https://hub.docker.com/r/owncloud/server/) and store it in the new directory.
+Then, download docker-compose.yml from the [ownCloud Server](https://hub.docker.com/r/owncloud/server/) and store it in the new directory.
 ![docker](Graphics\docker-image.jpg)

 Next, create an ENV configuration file and assign values to the following variables.

 ![settings](Graphics\settings.jpg)

 After assigning these values, start the container at the Docker command-line.
 This sequence shows starting the container using [Docker Compose](https://hub.docker.com/r/owncloud/server/).
 If you prefer, you can use [plain docker](https://github.com/owncloud-docker/server#launch-with-plain-docker).